-CLASS PRESENTATIONS - 40% (TWO INDIVIDUAL PRESENTATIONS 15% EACH; ONE SHARED PRESENTATION WITH ANOTHER STUDENT OF YOUR CHOICE 10%)
+CLASS LEAD - 20% (2 LEAD DAYS EACH STUDENT: 10% EACH DAY)

 Each student shall lead class discussions through presentation of key ideas, concepts and personal insights gained from readings for the day.

-Personal experiences woven into the presentation to make or enhance points are encouraged.
-If possible, weave your personal experiences into the presentations.
+Note: these presentations are not summaries of the readings in question.
+The goal is to extract key ideas and concepts from the readings and present them in the context of your personal insights about them.
+Thus, personal experiences woven into the presentation to make or enhance points are central to the presentation.

-Your presentations will be a minimum of 20 minutes followed by 2 or 3 questions to start class discussion.
-Facilitated discussion for 15-20 minutes.
+Your presentations will be a minimum of 15 minutes, and a maximum of 20 minutes followed by 3 or 4 questions to start your class facilitated discussion.

-NOTE: Whether presenting or not you are expected to have done the readings in advance.
+NOTE: Whether leading or not you are expected to have done the readings in advance.

-Reading Journal - 40%.
+READING JOURNAL - 30%.

 PART 1 DUE: OCT.
-21 (20%) PART 2 DUE: DEC.
-10 (20%)
+27 (15%) PART 2 DUE: DEC.
+10 (15%)

-Students shall maintain a journal, noting key ideas and insights gained from the assigned readings and class content, together with questions or comments.
-Each journal is submitted online through the website for this course.
-Bibliographical references from each reading will be part of your journal.
-Part 1 engages the readings as well as class content up to and including Oct.
-19. Part 2 engages the readings as well as class content in the remainder of the course.
+Students shall maintain a journal, noting key ideas and insights gained from the assigned readings, together with questions or comments.
+Similar to the in-class presentations the reading journal is not a summary of each reading but rather the reading journal notes key ideas and insights based on your own experiences and then offers some questions you may have regarding further possible reflection on the topic(s) of the reading.
+Each journal is submitted online through the OWL website for this course.
+At least one bibliographical reference from each reading - for the dates indicated - will be part of your journal .
+Use a bibliographical format of your choice - but be consistent as you would in a formal research paper.
+Part 1 engages the readings up to and including Oct.
+24. Part 2 engages the readings in the remainder of the course.